ax8d/StackWatch/README.md

 4. Enable Developer mode (top-right toggle)
 5. Click "Load unpacked"
 6. Select this project folder
+7. Pin it and you're ready to go!
 ```

 Then open the popup's **⚙ Settings**: